Sautéed healthy greens dressed with sesame pesto over crispy pan fried noodles.

 Since it is a salad, it is fine to eat at room temperature even though the veggies are sautéed.
 The broth is warm.
 Aesthetically, the dish looks better with a few strips of protein; a full serving of six strips actually what I ate.▿

 The turmeric was added for contrasting color and nutrition.
 Turmeric has a gingery pepper taste and is vibrant yellow.
 It also reportedly improves circulation.
 The dish works fine without it if unavailable.
 I like my noodles crispy with a soft interior; you can experiment with your desired texture.
 Will it work with other noodles?
 Pan fried noodle is a real dish in Chinese restaurants.
 Asian egg noodle combines flour for a slightly chewier texture.
-Try it out and let me know.
+Try it out and let me know what you think is most nutritious.